-In the case of the Professional Practice programme in the School of World Art Studies and Museology
+In the case of the Professional Practice programme in the School of Art, Media and American Studies

-(7) A substantial part of the thesis may be curatorial, educational or creative in content.
+(7) A substantial part of the thesis may be curatorial, archival, educational or creative in content.
 This will be represented in the thesis submission by a substantial dossier of practical work presented in an appropriate, accessible and enduring format.